 Yes.
 Though a preconference workshop is longer—normally one half-day or a full day—the selection process is the same.
 All members of the AMPC review, rate, and comment upon these proposals, just as they do with the program proposals.

 Preconference workshops must be self-sustaining.
 The separate registration fees charged for preconference workshops must cover all costs associated with the workshops, such as speaker fees, equipment charges, any food and beverage charges, and production of handout materials.
 Associated costs are not subsidized by AALL.
 Be aware that if your workshop proposal is accepted by the AMPC, AALL staff will work with you very early on to build a budget and establish a registration fee (before conference registration opens).
 Since all costs must be covered by registration fees, AALL must consider whether a workshop’s costs would result in prohibitively high registrant fees.

 WHERE SHOULD I LOOK TO IDENTIFY POTENTIAL SPEAKERS?

-See the section on the Program Design page that deals with identifying and selecting speakers for detailed information, but here are some guidelines.
 Identify speakers who are the most qualified to discuss the topic and who are effective speakers.
 If you are looking for recommendations, ask your colleagues (including special interest section members), scan recent blogs and articles, check out speakers on recent conference or chapter programs and webinars, and search online for subject matter experts.